 If you want to enable disk caching of log backups, all clients, except the clients that have the SQL Server agent, must run Indexing Version 2.
 For more information, see Indexing Version 2.

-Disk caching of database log backups is available for the following agents: Informix, Microsoft SQL Server on Windows, Oracle, Oracle RAC, and SAP HANA
+Disk caching of database log backups is available for the following agents: Informix, Microsoft SQL Server on Windows, Oracle, Oracle RAC, SAP HANA, DB2, and DB2 MultiNode

 An incremental backup schedule is configured to automatically convert to a full backup job based on Commvault backup conversion rules.

 A synthetic full backup schedule is configured to be an automatic schedule.